 Fig. 8.
 The model used to verify the proposed immersed FE method: (a) a schematic drawing of a (5,5) CNT of length 10 nm embedded in a polymer matrix of square cross-section of 7 nm × 7 nm and length 35 nm, and (b) the applied boundary conditions.

-This simple problem is simulated by both traditional and immersed FE methods to determine the validity of the proposed immersed approach for modeling the CNT-epoxy interface and accounting for the reinforcement stiffness in the overall performance of the system.
+This simple problem is simulated both by traditional and immersed FE methods to determine the validity of the proposed immersed approach.
 Fig. 9 shows a cross sectional view of the grid in the traditional and immersed FE models.
 It shows clearly that the interface of the CNT and polymer are not matched in the immersed FE model.
 The number of elements in the traditional FE model is 168300 and the average element size is 0.22nm.
 In the immersed FE model, the CNT grid is the same one used in the traditional FE and the polymer matrix is meshed into 30×30×150 elements.
 The average size of the polymer grid in immersed FE model is 0.23nm.